Author: David Lively, Organically Grown Company

 And last, I have encouraged getting to and staying at the table.
 It is only through engagement that we gain an understanding of the persons, the environment, and the circumstances around us.
 It is only through our presence that we have the chance to seize the opportunity when ripeness presents itself.
 The ego can take great satisfaction in insisting that pride and self-certainty win the day, but it is not the day we look to win, it is the future.

 Thirty-eight years ago, in the spring of 1980, the partnership that Tom, Kellee, and I created, Thistle Organics, delivered our first box of produce to town with our label on it.
 We had our dreams, but how could we have imagined that we would one day enter coolers with thousands of such boxes waiting for their own moment of rack time?

 It was a thrill for us to be visited by Mr. Robert Rodale, who as much or more than anyone, was the light showing the way forward for the organic movement.
 Tragically, within a year he would be killed at age 60 in an automobile accident in the Soviet Union, where he was working on setting up a Russian-language edition of The New Farm.
 With Robert DeSpain’s recent and unexpected death, all but Tom and I have now passed.

 All true cultures experience the cycles of birth and death, and ours is no exception.
 Over the years we have at times experienced considerable sorrow and loss as we dealt with the passage of contributors to our work, our play, and our celebrations of life.

 Over four decades, the crew at OGC and our partners in the organic community, have done what it took to get us where we are now.
-They stayed in the boat, rowed and bailed and never bowed to whatever storms we encountered.
-Together we will continue build the independent, regionalized, locally-owned food system Weinstein describes.
+They stayed in the boat, rowed and bailed, and never bowed to whatever storms we encountered.
+Together we will continue building the independent, regionalized, locally-owned food system Weinstein describes.